Rudolf Signer: Research

 Signer focused on macromolecular chemistry, in particular with regards to natural products.
 In 1938 he measured and described the properties of DNA, discovering its thread-like structure.
 In 1950 Signer produced extraordinarily pure DNA from the thymus of calves, of which he took 15 grams of extraordinarily pure DNA to London.
 In England he gave it to various scientists, among them Maurice Wilkins, in order to promote research in the field.
-The analysis of X-ray images of these DNA samples, especially Photo 51 by Rosalind Franklin, allowed James Watson and Francis Crick to discover the double-helix structure of DNA.
+The analysis of X-ray images of these DNA samples, especially Photo 51 by Raymond Gosling and Rosalind Franklin, allowed James Watson and Francis Crick to discover the double-helix structure of DNA.
 The remainder of the DNA which Signer brought to England survive today in the collection of King's College, London.
 Over 250 of Signer's scientific writings were published during his lifetime.
 The Lavoisier Medal was awarded to him for his scientific work and achievements.